OctaDist/OctaDist.github.io/index.md

   year = {2021},
-  publisher = {Royal Society of Chemistry ({RSC})}, author = {Rangsiman Ketkaew and Yuthana Tantirungrotechai and Phimphaka Harding and Guillaume Chastanet and Philippe Guionneau and Mathieu Marchivie and David J. Harding}, title = {{OctaDist}: A tool for calculating distortion parameters in spin crossover and coordination complexes}, journal = {Dalton Transactions}
+  publisher = {Royal Society of Chemistry ({RSC})}, author = {Rangsiman Ketkaew and Yuthana Tantirungrotechai and Phimphaka Harding and Guillaume Chastanet and Philippe Guionneau and Mathieu Marchivie and David J. Harding}, title = {OctaDist: A tool for calculating distortion parameters in spin crossover and coordination complexes}, journal = {Dalton Transactions}
 }
 ```